-Commentary: If welded wire mesh is used with a steel area given by the above formula, it will generally not be sufficient to be the total negative reinforcement; however, the mesh has shown that it does a good job of crack control especially if kept near the top of the slab (3/4 inch to 1 inch cover).
+Commentary: If welded wire mesh is used with a steel area given by the above formula, it will generally not be sufficient to be the total negative reinforcement: however, the mesh has shown that it does a good job of crack control especially if kept near the top of the slab (3/4 inch to 1 inch cover).

-6. Construction Practice
+6.0 Construction Practice

-The need for temporary shoring shall be investigated and if required, it shall be designed and installed in accordance with the applicable ACI Code and shall be left in place until the slab attains 75% of its ultimate design strength.

-When placing concrete; care shall be taken to avoid high pile-ups of concrete and to avoid impacts caused by dropping or dumping.
-If buggies are used to place the concrete, runways shall be planked and deck damage caused by roll bars or careless placement must be avoided.
+The need for temporary shoring shall be investigated and, if required, it shall be designed and installed in accordance with the applicable ACI code and shall be left in place until the slab attains 75% of its specified compressive strength.
+Prior to concrete placement, the steel deck shall be free of soil, debris, standing water, loose mill scale or coating, and all other foreign matter.
+Care must be exercised when placing concrete so that the deck will not be subjected to any impact that exceeds the design capacity of the deck.
+Concrete shall be placed in a uniform manner over the supporting structure and spread towards the center of the deck span.
+If buggies are used to place the concrete, runways shall be planked and the buggies shall only operate on planking.
+Planks shall be of adequate stiffness to transfer loads to the steel deck without damaging the deck.
+Deck damage caused by roll bars or careless placement must be avoided.

-7. Additional Information and Comments
+7. Additional Information and Comments:

-- 7.1 Parking Garages: Composite floor deck has been used successfully in many parking structures around the country; however, the following precautions should be observed: - slabs should be designed as continuous spans with negative bending reinforcing over the supports; - additional reinforcing should be included to deter cracking caused by large temperature differences and to provide load distribution; and. - 3) in areas where salt water, either brought into the structure by cars in winter or carried by the wind in coastal areas, may deteriorate the deck, protective measures must be taken.
+7.1 Parking Garages; Composite floor deck has been used successfully in many parking structures around the country; however, the following precautions should be observed:

+1. slabs should be designed as continuous spans with negative bending reinforcing over the supports;

+2. additional reinforcing should be included to deter cracking caused by large temperature differences and to provide load distribution; and,

+3. in areas where salt water, either brought into the structure by cars in winter or carried by the wind in coastal areas, may deteriorate the deck, protective measures must be taken.
 The top surface of the slab must be effectively sealed so that the salt water cannot migrate through the slab to the steel deck; a minimum G90 galvanizing is recommended, and, the exposed bottom surface of the deck should be protected with a durable paint.